artscorestudio/website-bundle/Resources/doc/index.md

 ### Next Steps

-Now you have completed the basic installation and configuration of the ASFLayoutBundle, you are ready to learn about more advanced features and usages of the bundle.
+Now you have completed the basic installation and configuration of the ASFWebsiteBundle, you are ready to learn about more advanced features and usages of the bundle.

 The following documents are available :
 * [ASFWebsiteBundle Configuration Reference](configuration.md)